Real spectra of large real asymmetric random matrices

-This relation originates from the Jacobian of the change of variables through the partial real Schur decomposition and from the asymptotic factorization of the density.
-In particular, it does not assume the invariance of $P(X)$ under orthogonal transformations as it is often the case in solvable models in random matrix theory.
-We therefore expect it to hold for a wide class of random matrices, including also sparse matrices.
-Below we provide various examples not only supporting its validity, but also ability to provide novel results.
+By comparing two Schur decompositions \eqref{eq:SchurReal} and \eqref{eq:SchurComplex}, we implicitly assumed that the same pair of eigenvalues can occur as real and complex conjugate.
+In other words, different realizations of randomness in $X$ may lead to a pair of complex conjugate eigenvalues as well as a pair of real eigenvalues, though such events not necessarily need to be equiprobable.
+This scenario is not realized in ensembles with topological constraints put on eigenvalues.
+For example, the Perron-Frobenius eigenvalue is guaranteed to be real, thus the branch \eqref{eq:SchurComplex} never applies there.
+Additionally, pseudosymmetric matrices form another class of matrices violating this assumption.
+Let $A$ and $B$ be real symmetric matrices with $B$ positive definite.
+While their product $AB$ is not symmetric, its spectrum is real, because the product is isospectral with a symmetric matrix $B^{1/2}AB^{1/2}$.

+Although the orthogonal invariance of the pdf of matrix elements was assumed throughout the derivation, it is not clear whether this assumption is necessary.
+In the next section we provide an example of an ensemble with non-invariant pdf, to which the formula \eqref{eq:Main} still applies upon taking into account topological eigenvalues.
+Last but not least, we remark that taking large $N$ limit is essential in the derivation, thus we do not expect the main result to hold for ensembles the density of which is obtained in a double scaling limit as e.g. in weak asymmetry regime of the elliptic ensemble~\cite{ForNagaoElliptic,FyodKhor}.